{{ 'ml-label-loading-course' | message }}

 Dilation

-In this formula is the center of the dilation, is the scale factor, is the preimage, and is the image point.
-This is illustrated on the diagram.
-Move point and see how the image point moves.
+As shown in the diagram, is the center of the dilation, is the scale factor, is the preimage, and is the image point.
+By definition, the scale factor can also be defined as the ratio of a length in the image to the corresponding length in the preimage.

-When the scale factor is greater than the dilation is called an enlargement.
-When the scale factor is between and the dilation is called a reduction.
+When the scale factor is greater than the dilation is called an enlargement because the image is larger than the preimage.
+When the scale factor is between and the dilation is called a reduction because the image is smaller than the preimage.